 It is very likely that LWH and Manali will be very different from what you expect.
 Usually, those who come here are in for a pleasant surprise.
 However, there may be certain difficulties and cultural issues that you might want to be ready for.
 If you haven’t already done so, it would be to your advantage to contact others who have been here in the recent past to get a ‘preview’ of the place.
 Further information will be provided after confirming your posting.
 This will also include information and advice with regard to your travel up to Manali.

-- Please also send the application form for Medical Electives.We will process your application as soon as we get this in our mail.
+- Apply.
+Use the application form for Medical Electives.We will process your application as soon as we get this in our mail.
 By sending this form you are also stating that you will come to LWH, if accepted.

 - Please also send us a document (by post) written by an authorized official of your training institution, stating that you are a ___ year medical (or other as the case may be) student of the institution.
 This should carry the official’s signature, designation and seal.
 Please do not send this as an email attachment.

 - We request that all students who are coming to Manali for their electives, ensure that their University letters reach in time, with a mention of their commitment to come here.
 This is purely to ensure that there is a low rate of ‘no’ shows and all deserving students get a chance.

 Manali is a small, but busy tourist town in the northern end of the Kullu valley at an altitude of about 6500 feet.
 The Kullu valley is in the Western Himalayan ranges, and is within the state of Himachal Pradesh.
 Manali used to be considered the end of the habitable world but of late with more tourists arriving it is becoming a stop halt en route to Leh.
 The local people here are Kulluis, but for 9 months of the year you are likely to see people from all over India and also the world.